CharlotteBenadiba/Data-Analyst-Bootcamp/week3/day1/lesson2.md

 Data-driven decision making is transforming how organizations operate and compete in the modern business landscape.

+✅ Knowledge Check : How might a finance company use prescriptive analysis to improve its services or offerings?

 ---
-#### ✅ Knowledge Check and 🚀 Challenge
+####  🚀 Challenge

-To ensure a deep understanding of the concepts covered in this lesson, consider the following questions:

-1. **Data Types**: Can you differentiate between a qualitative and a quantitative data example?
-For instance, how would you categorize customer feedback and annual revenue figures?

-2. **Analysis Techniques**: Which data analysis technique would be most appropriate for the following scenario: A company wants to understand the average spending habits of its customers?

-3. **Application in Fields**: Give an example of how predictive analysis can be utilized in the healthcare sector.

-4. **Decision Making**: How might a finance company use prescriptive analysis to improve its services or offerings?

-5. **Reflective Question**: Think about a recent decision you made, either personally or professionally.
+**Reflective Question**: Think about a recent decision you made, either personally or professionally.
 How could data analysis have improved the decision-making process or the outcome of that decision?